SujalAhrodia/Algorithms_DS/README.md

 ## Day 10
 >1.
 You are given a list of non-negative integers, a1, a2, ..., an, and a target, S. Now you have 2 symbols + and -.
 For each integer, you should choose one from + and - as its new symbol.
 Find out how many ways to assign symbols to make sum of integers equal to target S.

+## Day 11
+>1.
+Initially on a notepad only one character 'A' is present.
+You can perform two operations on this notepad for each step:
+Copy All: You can copy all the characters present on the notepad (partial copy is not allowed).
+Paste: You can paste the characters which are copied last time.
+Given a number n.
+You have to get exactly n 'A' on the notepad by performing the minimum number of steps permitted.
+Output the minimum number of steps to get n 'A'.